teods95/DigitalElectronics-2/Assignment Lab3.md

-# Lab 3: DOS SANTOS
+# Lab 3: DOS SANTOS TEO

 Link to your `Digital-electronics-2` GitHub repository: